ClickHouse/clickhouse-docs/docs/en/cloud/security/ip-egress-traffic-list.md

 If you are using integration like the MySQL or PostgreSQL Engine, it is possible that you need to authorize ClickHouse Cloud to access to your instances.

+The public API with the IP list is available on: <https://api.clickhouse.cloud/static-ips.json>

-You could use this list of public IPs in `firewalls` or `Authorized networks` in GCP or in `Security Groups` for Azure, AWS or in any other infrastrucutre egrees management system you are using.
+You could use this list of public IPs in `firewalls` or `Authorized networks` in GCP or in `Security Groups` for Azure, AWS or in any other infrastructure egress management system you are using.

-According to the region your ClickHouse Service is using, add the three IP address that match with this public API https://api.clickhouse.cloud/static-ips.json
+For example, for a ClickHouse Service hosted on AWS in the region ap-south-1, you can add the `egress_ips` addresses for that region:

 ```
 ❯ curl -s https://api.clickhouse.cloud/static-ips.json | jq '.'